 The four College Houses are named after significant Marist Brothers with a distinct link to the College, the Marist Brothers attend all College functions and special occasions with the community and the Life and Formation team from Marist Schools Australia run a number of formation programs for staff.

-Boys at the College take part in a range of practical, trade and spiritual experiences at The Hermitage, the Marist Brothers property in Mittagong.
-This very tangible link to the founding order deepens and strengthens the understanding of the work of Marcellin Champagnat as an educator of young men, through Mary our Mother and Jesus, her son.
+Students at the College take part in a range of practical, trade and spiritual experiences at The Hermitage, the Marist Brothers property in Mittagong.
+This very tangible link to the founding order deepens and strengthens the understanding of the work of Marcellin Champagnat as an educator of young people, through Mary our Mother and Jesus, her son.